bahrus/custom-enhancements/README.md

 const resolvedInstance = await oElement.enhancements.whenResolved(enhancementInfo);
 ```

 Both of these methods would see if the enhancement has already been instantiated for the element, and if so, pass that back.
-If not, the method will cause an instance of the class constructor returned by the *spawn* option, This assumes the element passes all the "supports/matches" criteria.
+If not, the method will cause an instance of the class constructor returned by the *spawn* option.
+This assumes the element passes all the "supports/matches" criteria.

 The whenResolved promise is returned after the developer sets: